-Associated entities Has the meaning as in AASB 128 Investments in Associates and Joint Ventures (AASB 128).
-Controlled entities Has the meaning as in AASB 3 Business Combinations (AASB 3), AASB 10 Consolidated Financial Statements (AASB 10), AASB 127 Separate Financial Statements (AASB 127) and AASB 128.
+Controlled entities Has the meaning as in AASB 3, AASB 127 and AASB 128.
 Intra-group Intra-group transactions or positions are those undertaken with related parties of the ADI or RFC that are not consolidated at the domestic books level.
 Related parties of the ADI or RFC include the parent entity , controlled entities , associated entities , joint venture entities and other branches under the same parent entity .
 Joint venture entities / joint ventures Has the meaning as in AASB 11 Joint Arrangements (AASB 11), AASB 127 and AASB 128.
 Non-related parties Any party that is not a related party .
-Parent entity Has the meaning as in AASB 3, AASB 10, AASB 127 and AASB 128.
+Parent entity Has the meaning as in AASB 3, AASB 127 and AASB 128.
 Overseas operations For an Australian-owned ADI or RFC , overseas operations refer to overseas branches and/or overseas-based banking operations.
-'Australian-owned ADI' refers to an ADI that is not a foreign-owned ADI .
+'Australian-owned ADI' refers to an ADI that is not a foreign-owned ADI or RFC .
 For a foreign-owned ADI or RFC , overseas operations refer to the overseas parent entity .
-'Foreign-owned ADI' means an ADI in relation to which an approval has been given, under section 14 of the Financial Sector ( Shareholdings ) Act 1998 , for a bank that is not locally incorporated to hold a stake of more than the allowed percentage in the ADI .

-Related party Means a parent entity, controlled entity, associated entity, joint venture entity and any other entity under the same parent entity.
+'Foreign-owned ADI' means an ADI in relation to which an approval has been given, under section 14 of the Financial Sector ( Shareholdings ) Act 1998, for a bank that is not locally incorporated to hold a stake of more than 15 per cent in the ADI .
+Related party Means a parent entity , controlled entity , associated entity , joint venture entity and any other entity under the same parent entity .